mohamedmenasy/clean-architecture-android-studio-plugin/README.md

-# Mobliy Clean Arch Plugin
+# Android Clean Arch Plugin

 This plugin automatizes the creation of boilerplate needed to develop a new feature for an Android App.
 This plugin is based on the architecture defined in the following repo :
 [https://github.com/android10/Android-CleanArchitecture-Kotlin](https://github.com/android10/Android-CleanArchitecture-Kotlin)